RubenAgDev/nikto-web-ui/README.md

 # A Web UI for Nikto Web Server Scanner

-This is a Express (Node.js) application that runs Nikto to scan a web server and then it streams the std ouput to the web browser using Server-Sent Events.
+This is a [Next.js application] with Express as its custom server that runs Nikto to scan a web server and then it streams the std ouput to the web browser using Server-Sent Events.

-The Web UI is simply built with the help of Bootstrap.
+The Web desing is built with the help of Bootstrap.

 You need Docker and compose to run the Dev version (with hot reloading):